NativeScript/nativescript-cli/README.md

 	```
 1. Select all packages for the Android 22 SDK and any other SDKs that you want to install, click **Install** and wait for the installation to complete.
 1. Select Android SDK Build-tools 22.0.0 or later stable version, click **Install** and wait for the installation to complete.
-1. Select Extras/Local Maven repository for Support Libraries, click **Install** and wait for the installation to complete.
+1. Select Extras/Android Support Repository, click **Install** and wait for the installation to complete.

 > NOTE: You can install required Android Tools with the following command:
 ```Shell